Instant Delivery

 • Federal Status: This shows your state and federal status.

-• Gross Amount: This is your current and your yearly date hours and earnings.
+• Gross Amount: This is your current and yearly date, hours, and earnings.

-• Deductions: This is the state and federal taxes that have been withheld.
+• Deductions: These are the state and federal taxes that have been withheld.

 • Employee: This is the employee deduction tax.